krayin/krayin-docs/docs/1.x/packages/create-package.md

 ## Manual Setup of Files

 If you prefer to set up your package manually, follow these steps assuming you are familiar with package directory structures and workflows.
-We'll use the default **`package`** folder in Krayin as an example.
+We'll use the default **`package`** directory in Krayin as an example.

 ### Create Package Directory

-Inside the **`packages/Webkul`** folder, create a folder with your package name.
+Inside the **`packages/Webkul`** directory, create a directory with your package name.
 Your structure should look like this:

 ```
 └── packages